WHERE TO FIND HELP? – START HERE

 OUTSIDE THE UK?

 Our support service is open to those outside of the UK.
 Elisabeth does email and speak on the phone with people from Australia, the USA and other areas.
 The ISSTD treatment guidelines do apply internationally.
-You might also find the following websites helpful:
+You might also find the following external websites helpful:

 - ISSTD (International Society for the Study of Trauma and Dissociation)